Skip to main content

 Sustainability is often mentioned with CSR and is usually associated with environmental sustainability.
 However, sustainability can also apply to many other aspects of a business including procurement, economic, hiring and training for example.

-Corporate social responsibility typically refers to lengths taken by businesses that go beyond what is deemed compulsory by law and ethical standards as stated by regulators and environmental associations.
+Corporate social responsibility and Environmental, Social, and Governance typically refers to lengths taken by businesses that go beyond what is deemed compulsory by law and ethical standards as stated by regulators and environmental associations.

-CSR can often result in short-term costs that do not lead to immediate economic gain for the company, however instead support and prioritise social and environmental progress.
+CSR and ESG can often result in short-term costs that do not lead to immediate economic gain for the company, however instead support and prioritise social and environmental progress.

 TheGivingMachine has a range of options to help your company generate cash donations for charities.
-Find out how TheGivingMachine can help with your company’s CSR.
+Find out how TheGivingMachine can help with your company’s CSR and ESG.

-The focus of corporate social responsibility is to boost shareholder trust and increase long-term profits in a sustainable and ethical way by taking ownership of corporate decisions and improving them.
+The focus of corporate social responsibility and environmental, social, and governance is to boost shareholder trust and increase long-term profits in a sustainable and ethical way by taking ownership of corporate decisions and improving them.

-Because of this, CSR initiatives are often defined as initiatives that place social improvement before the often short term interests of business financial performance.
+Because of this, both CSR and ESG initiatives are often defined as initiatives that place social improvement before the often short term interests of business financial performance.
 Corporate social responsibility can take shape in many ways, with common examples including donating money to charities and implementing environmental schemes in the workplace.

 Types of Corporate Social Responsibility